UNIVERSITY WITHOUT WALLS

-UWW is a non-traditional, competency-based degree-completion program program that serves adult students who have professional, community, political, and life experiences that have resulted in significant college-level learning.
-With the support of PNAP Co-Directors of University Curriculum Tim Barnett and Erica Meiners, both NEIU faculty, enrolled students established advisory teams made up of a community advisor with expertise in the students’ area of study and a faculty advisor from NEIU and developed portfolios of prior learning, learning goals, and a learning contract.
-Over the next 2 years, students took classes and independent studies and consulted closely with advisors to complete their degrees.
+UWW is a non-traditional, competency-based degree-completion program that serves adult students who have professional, community, political, and life experiences that have resulted in significant college-level learning.
+With the support of PNAP Co-Directors of University Curriculum, Tim Barnett and Erica Meiners, as well as NEIU faculty, enrolled students established advisory teams made up of a community advisor with expertise in the students’ area of study and a faculty advisor from NEIU and developed portfolios of prior learning, learning goals, and a learning contract.
+Over the next two years, students took classes and independent studies and consulted closely with advisors to complete their degrees.
 Areas of study included Critical Carceral-Legal Studies, Poetic Justice in Black Culture, Transformative Justice, and Resource Development for Non-Profits.

-The first cohort of 7 students graduated in May 2019, marking a milestone in Illinois for the advancement of educational programming behind bars.
-The graduation ceremony featured remarks by Angela Y. Davis, Professor Emeritus at the University of California Santa Cruz, Juliana Stratton, Lieutenant Governor of Illinois and a musical performance by Chance the Rapper.
-Graduate families, PNAP members, and fellow students joined the graduates to celebrate the occasion.
-Currently, 6 students are enrolled in the second UWW Stateville cohort.
+The first cohort of seven students graduated in May 2019, marking a milestone in Illinois for the advancement of educational programming behind bars.
+The graduation ceremony featured remarks by Angela Davis, Emerita Professor at the University of California, Santa Cruz, Juliana Stratton, Lieutenant Governor of Illinois, and a musical performance by Chance the Rapper.
+Graduates’ families, PNAP members, and fellow students joined the graduates to celebrate the occasion.
+Currently, five students are enrolled in the second UWW Stateville cohort.

 SECOND COHORT (2020)